Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How to become a motor vehicle dealer in Alaska

-To register as an auto dealer or buyer’s agent in Alaska, applicants must submit the following:
+To register as an auto dealer or buyer’s agent in Alaska, applicants must submit the following to the Vehicle Services Department, located at the Anchorage DMV:

-Every 2 years, the dealer or buyer’s agent will be sent a letter and appropriate enclosures for renewal for the following 2-year period.
-This renewal letter is a courtesy and a dealer’s or a buyer’s agent’s timely renewal should not be based upon receipt of this letter.
+Every two years, the dealer or buyer’s agent will be sent a letter and appropriate enclosures for renewal for the following two-year period.
+This renewal letter is a courtesy; a dealer’s or buyer’s agent’s timely renewal should not be based upon receipt of this letter.